uchicago-capp-30320/BILLinois/PRIVACY.md

 ## Additional Information

-If you have any questions about our data collection practices, please contact Echo Nattinger at enattinger@uchicago.edu
+If you have any questions about our data collection practices, please contact our team at billinois.app@gmail.com